 Honestly, if you try to rank for generic terms that are so common, I would say it is not even worth trying.

 For example, it would be so hard to get a blog post ranked for a keyword like ‘digital marketing’.
 And often, it would be a waste of time to even try.

-But you can target long tail keywords.
+But you can target long-tail keywords.
 These are keywords that contain 3 or more words in it.
 In the example I mentioned above, instead of ‘Digital Marketing’, you can try to rank for keywords like ‘what is Digital Marketing’ or ‘how to learn Digital Marketing’.

-The possibility of ranking for such long tail keywords are much higher due to low competition and search volume.
+The possibility of ranking for such long-tail keywords are much higher due to low competition and search volume.

-4. Look at the search volume
+6. Know the search volume

 This is probably the most important part of keyword research.

 You should try targeting keywords that are having a decent search volume.
 Because if no one is searching for a particular term, what is the point of creating content or pages targeting that one keyword?

 Now, what is a good average monthly search volume for a keyword?

 Well, there is nothing like a magic number.
 But you can start with 50 searches per month, especially when you have a new website.
 Low search volume keywords are generally easy to rank for.